fleurssauvages/Gaussian-Segmentation-Realsense/README.md

 ```

 You also need to install and download the **Segment Anything (SAM)**, as well as the model weights.
 See https://github.com/facebookresearch/segment-anything for more information.
 Put the model in a /model folder.
 Change the weights path name according to your installation.
+SAM can be installed via pip, unlike SAM2.
-For SAM2 installation, check https://github.com/facebookresearch/sam2
+For SAM2 installation, check https://github.com/facebookresearch/sam2 A cloned repo is provided here, cloned the 10/11/2025.
-If using SAM2 webcam tracking, install: https://github.com/Gy920/segment-anything-2-real-time
+If using SAM2 webcam tracking, check: https://github.com/Gy920/segment-anything-2-real-time

 ---